The Pro-\'Etale Topos as a Category of Pyknotic Presheaves: Introduction

-\begin{satz} Let $\mathcal{X}$ be an $S$-stratified spectral $\infty$-topos.
+\begin{satz} Let $ S $ be a spectral topological space and $\mathcal{X}$ an $S$-stratified spectral $\infty$-topos.
 Then the exodromy equivalence induces an equivalence of $\infty$-topoi

-between the solidification $\mathcal{X}^\dagger$ of $\mathcal{X}$ and the category of continuous functors from the profinite stratified shape $\shape S {\mathcal{X}}$ to the category of pyknotic spaces. \end{satz} Here the solidification $\mathcal{X}^\dagger$ (see section 2), which was introduced in \cite{barwick2019pyknotic}, is an $\infty$-topos constructed out of the $\infty$-topos $\mathcal{X}$, which generalizes the construction of the hypercomplete pro-\'etale $\infty$-topos of a scheme.
-In particular $X_{\et}^\dagger \simeq X_{\proet}$ for a coherent scheme~$X$ (see \cite[Example 3.3.12]{barwick2019pyknotic}).
-Thus, in the special case where $\mathcal{X} = X_{\et}$ and $S = X_{\operatorname{Zar}}$, we arrive at the following result: \begin{korollar} Let $X$ be a coherent scheme.
+between the pyknotification $\mathcal{X}^{\pyk}$ of $\mathcal{X}$ and the $ \infty $-category of continuous functors from the profinite stratified shape $\shape S {\mathcal{X}}$ to the $ \infty $-category of pyknotic spaces. \end{satz} Here the pyknotification \footnote{The pyknotification was introduced in \cite[Construction 3.3.2]{barwick2019pyknotic} under the name \emph{solidification}.} is defined as the $ \infty$-category of hypersheaves on the category of pro-$ S $-constructible sheaves $ \Pro(\mathcal{X}^{S\operatorname{-constr}}) $ where the topology is generated by finite families that are jointly effective epimorphisms (see Definition \ref{def:Pyknotification}).
+The $ 1 $-categorical analogue of this construction was already considered in \cite[\S 7.1]{lurie2018ultracategories}.
+It follows from Example 7.1.7 of loc. cit. that for a qcqs scheme $ X $, the pyknotification $X_{\et}^{\pyk}$ is equivalent to the $ \infty $-topos of pro-\'etale hypersheaves $ X_{\proet}^{\hyp} $ on $ X $ as defined by Bhatt-Scholze in \cite{bhatt2013pro}.
+This means that the process of passing from a spectral $ \infty $-topos to its pyknotification can be viewed as a generalization of the passage from the \'etale to the pro-\'etale $ \infty $-topos for a scheme $ X $.
+Combining this alternative description of $ X_{\proet}^{\hyp} $ with Theorem~\ref{Theorem: Cts Exodromy} we arrive at the following Corollary:

+\begin{korollar} Let $X$ be a qcqs scheme.
 Then the exodromy equivalence induces an equivalence of $\infty$-topoi

-\end{korollar} In the above, we consider $\Gal(X)$ as a pyknotic $\infty$-category, i.e. as a category internal to the $\infty$-topos $\Pyk(\mathcal{S})$ of pyknotic spaces.
-From this perspective, the above theorem says that the pro-\'etale topos is naturally equivalent to the category of internal copresheaves on the pyknotic category $\Gal(X)$.
+\end{korollar} In particular, the above theorem says that from a pyknotic point of view, the hypercomplete pro-\'etale $ \infty $-topos is naturally equivalent to the $ \infty $-category of internal copresheaves on the pyknotic $ \infty $-category $\Gal(X)$.

-As an application, we will generalize the (higher categorical analogue of the) fact that the pro-\'etale topos is locally weakly contractible (see \cite[Proposition 4.2.8]{bhatt2013pro}) and will show that the solidification $\mathcal{X}^\dagger$ is locally weakly contractible for every spectral $\infty$-topos $\mathcal{X}$.
+This result has several interesting implications, some of which we try to explain in this article.
+First of all, many of the convenient properties of the pro-\'etale topos are now purely formal consequences of Theorem~\ref{Theorem: Cts Exodromy}.
+For example the fact that the pro-\'etale topos is locally weakly contractible \cite[Proposition 4.2.8]{bhatt2013pro} can easily be deduced using our main result (see section 5).
+Also it is a direct corollary of Theorem~\ref{Theorem: Cts Exodromy} that, contrary to the \'etale setting, for \emph{any} morphism $f \colon X \rightarrow Y$ of schemes the functor